RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-22-SQLite and PowerShell.md

 Now I just have to find more time to write...

-Disclaimer: This weekend was the first time I've used SQLite.
+*Disclaimer*: The initial functions were written the first day I had worked with SQLite.
 If I'm missing any major functionality, or you see unexpected behavior, contributions or suggestions would be quite welcome!